PdxCodeGuild/Class_Polar_Bear/Code/Angel_Arroyopaz/Capstone/# Capstone Proposal.md

   - day
   - night
 - links
-- job field/industry (maybe have a drop down menu wiht all available options i.e IT, Construction, etc..)
+- job field/industry (maybe have a drop down menu with all available options i.e IT, Construction, etc..)
 - job status:
   - applied
   - not selected